🦸♀️ Job Opportunities in SRUCSA

 In the SRUCSA Elections each year, SRUC students elect their Officer Team.
 The Officer Team run SRUCSA, represent the views of students to SRUC and oversee a range of activities such as the class rep system, campaigns and societies.

 In total, there are 3 types of role that need to be elected, with 11 spaces to fill in total.
 They are:

 3 full-time Co-Presidents, one representing each faculty (North, Central, South & West)

 4 part-time Liberation Officers (for students identifying as women, disabled, LGBTQ+ and BAME- Black, Asian and Minority Ethnic)

 4 part-time Student Members of Academic Board (HE, FE, Postgraduate and EDI)

 You can find out more about each role and what they do here.

 ❓ How Does it All Work?

-- Winners will be announced on 18 October.
+- Winners will be announced shortly after.
 The person with the most votes for each of the roles will be elected.
 Candidates that are successful you will start their roles on 1st June 2022.